nitish29/Distributed-Hash-Table/README.md

-# Distributed-Hash-Table
+# Distributed-Hash-Table (Simple Key-Value storage based on Chord design.)
 =========================================================

-***
-* Simple Key-Value storage based on Chord design.
-* Simplified version of Chord, covers three things:
+* The Simplified version of Chord covers three things:
     * ID space partitioning/re-partitioning.
     * Ring based routing
     * Node joins

 * SHA-1 hash function is used to lexically arrange nodes in a ring and find the location for a particular key to be stored.

 * Each node maintains a successor and predecessor pointer for nodes in the ring.

-* Content Provider is FileBased key-value storage where:
+* Content Provider is File Based key-value storage where:
     - The first column name is “key” and is used to store all keys.
     - The second column is “value” and is used to store all values associated with corresponding keys.